 Nearly 100 islands comprise the Shetlands which lie roughly 100 miles NE off the coast of Scotland.
 Only about 16 of them are inhabited with a total population of about 23,000.
 It was the Norwegians who first laid claim to them in the ninth century; hardly surprising given that the islands are closer to Norway than Scotland.
 In 1470, the Shetlands were given to the Scots as part of the dowry of the King of Norway’s daughter when she was betrothed to James III, and so there has always been a heavy Scandinavian influence which remains to this day…lots of dressing up like Vikings!

-Should your holiday plans lean more towards the exotic, or let’s face it, hotter, if bird watching isn’t your thing, or perhaps, maybe, it just annoys the hell out of you to have a perfectly good hair day ruined by coastal winds, then tune into the TV show, Shetland, and visit from the comfort of your settee.
+Should your holiday plans lean warmer or more exotic, or if a perfectly good hair day ruined by coastal winds is not your thing, then tune into the TV show, Shetland, and visit from the comfort of your own home.

 The rest of the cast is also really good but I would be remiss in not talking about the biggest supporting cast member — the Shetland Islands.
 The rugged, isolated beauty of the islands adds much appeal to the show.
-The steely, roiling skies, rocky coastlines and windswept beaches…it’s all gloriously beautiful, wild and serene at the same time.
+The steely, roiling skies, rocky coastlines and windswept beaches…it’s all gloriously beautiful, both wild and serene.
 Quite frankly it makes me want to pack my bags and get the first flight out — dropping all electronic devices in the ocean on the way over.